Antiphospholipid Syndrome (APS) (bsh 2024)

 • RCT by Pengo et al 2018 - 120 triple positive APS patients with history of thrombosis.
 Rivaroxaban vs Warfarin.
 12% thrombotic events in rivaroxaban arm, none in warfarin.
 Trial terminated early.

 • RAPS Trial 2016 – 100 pts with thrombosis and APL.
 Rivaroxaban vs warfarin.
 Rivaroxaban did not reach non-inferiority, but there were no recurrent VTE in either arm at six months.
+A 2-yr post trial f/up found higher rate of VTE in patients who remained on rivaroxaban.

 Check for anti-Ro and anti-La antibodies —> increased risk of heart block